spatulatom/testing-next-13-beta-typescript-tailwind-prisma/README.md

 1. CREATING a post && ADDING a comment are built with a combination of

-- <a href = 'https://beta.nextjs.org/docs/rendering/server-and-client-components'>new server components</a> and client components
+- <a href = 'https://beta.nextjs.org/docs/rendering/server-and-client-components'>SERVER components</a>
 - <a href='https://beta.nextjs.org/docs/data-fetching/fetching#asyncawait-in-server-components'>async/await sytnax wrapping those server componets </a> (new approach not allowed in previous versions of Next.js or in React.js),
 - <a href ='https://beta.nextjs.org/docs/data-fetching/fetching'> new fetch() API</a> in those server components that allows configuration for SSG (static site generation) and SSR (server side rendering) - NO NEED for extra functions like getStaticProps or getServerSideProps,
 - <a href='https://beta.nextjs.org/docs/data-fetching/mutating'>new useRouter Hook </a> imported from next/navigation (not form next/router like up until now) and a new router.refresh() method on it.

 REVIEW: This app has many components thats use fetched data, some of those components only display that data, other components are mutating that data.
 There is no globally managed state that would hold that fetched data (like it usually happens in apps built with 'pure' React.js) instead each componets that uses the data fetches it directly from the databse or uses <a href='https://beta.nextjs.org/docs/data-fetching/caching'>default built in caching</a> and grabs the data from the cache.
 </br> </br>
-The problem is that we DONT KNOW when Next.js should use catch storage for getting the data or when it should freshy fetch the data from the database, as there is NO COMMUNICATION BETWEEN COMPONETS in the app on that matter.
-When one component mutates the data - let's say deletes an item, other componets DON NOT KNOW about it, so when they are in use, they need to fetch fresh data from the database JUST IN CASE the data was possibly mutated somewhere in the app, even though very often grabbing data from the cache storage would be completly sufficient.
+The problem is that we DONT KNOW when Next.js should use catch storage for getting the data or when it should freshy fetch the data from the database, as there is NO COMMUNICATION BETWEEN SERVER COMPONETS in the app on that matter.
+When one component mutates the data - let's say deletes an item, other componets DOES NOT KNOW about it, so when those other components are renderede, they need to fetch fresh data from the database JUST IN CASE the data was possibly mutated somewhere in the app, even though very often grabbing data from the cache storage would be completly sufficient.
 </br>
 For that reason we can not obviously use SSG (and fetch data only at a built time in this app), (we have to use SSR instead), but more importantly we have to perform A LOT of data fetching.
 When we click links in navigation whenever those 'clicked' componets use data, they need to perform a fresh data fetch.
-By default in Next.js navigation is <a href='https://beta.nextjs.org/docs/data-fetching/caching'>soft </a>- it makes components use catching storage, so we need to modify it and make it a, so called, <a href='https://beta.nextjs.org/docs/routing/linking-and-navigating#hard-navigation'>hard navigation</a> to make sure data is grabbed not from the catche but fetched from database every time.
-That makes navigation between componets that use fetched data obviously much slower.
+By default in Next.js navigation is <a href='https://beta.nextjs.org/docs/data-fetching/caching'>soft </a>- it makes components use catching storage, so we need to modify it and make it a, so called, <a href='https://beta.nextjs.org/docs/routing/linking-and-navigating#hard-navigation'>hard navigation</a> to make sure data is grabbed not from the catche but fetched from database every time (this is where the useRouter refresh() method comes into play).
+That makes navigation between componets that use fetched data obviously much slower but ensures that every navigated page-to has a freshly feteched data.

 2. DELETING  a post (with comments) is built for contrast with